DATE: October 8-9, 2022

-Leslie Zampetti joined Dunham Literary in 2016, having previously interned at The Bent Agency.
+Leslie Zampetti recently joined Odom Media Management as a literary agent.
+She was previously an agent at Dunham Literary and an intern at The Bent Agency.
 A writer and former librarian, Leslie has a perspective from both sides of the query letter.
 Tops on her wish list right now are upmarket romance with a twist on familiar tropes & characters and mysteries for all ages – but particularly YA and middle grade.
 Panel: Meet the Agents & Publishers

 Kendyll Drilling is a Literary Agent Apprentice at Corvisiero Literary Agency.
 Kendyll has been reading since the age of three, and she has never lost her appetite for reading.
 She never planned on pursuing literature as a career, but after an accident left her paralyzed, she decided it was in her best interest to focus on something that has always made her happy.
 This path led her to freelance editing manuscripts and going to college for a dual degree in English Literature and European History.
 Knowing her options would be limited due to her condition, she is excited and thankful for the opportunity to work with the team at Corvisiero Literary Agency.